pivotal/docs-platform-automation-reference-pipeline-config/README.md

-## Platform Automation Reference Pipeline Configs
+## Platform Automation Reference Pipeline PKS Configs

 These configs are used
 in the [Platform Automation reference pipeline.](http://docs.pivotal.io/platform-automation/v3.0/pipeline/multiple-products.html)